 - They are reading their books.

 USE 2 Longer Actions in Progress Now

-In English, "now" can mean: this second, today, this month, this year, this century, and so on.
-Sometimes, we use the Present Continuous to say that we are in the process of doing a longer action which is in progress; however, we might not be doing it at this exact second.
+In English, now can mean different things: this second, today, this month, this year, this century, and so on.
+Sometimes, we use the present continuous to say that we are in the process of doing a longer action which is in progress; however, we might not be doing it at this exact second.

 Examples: (All of these sentences can be said while eating dinner in a restaurant.)

 - I am studying to become a doctor.

 - I am not studying to become a dentist.

 - I am reading the book Tom Sawyer.